 The debt collection industry is experiencing another transformation.
-While the consumer demand for convenience and self-service options has always existed, the acceleration of technology and adoption rates is reshaping expectations.
+While consumer demand for convenience and self-service options has always existed, the rapid acceleration of technology and its adoption is reshaping expectations.

 The challenge?
 The industry isn’t moving fast enough.